TDiFf123/TDiFf/README.md

 # TDiFf: Detecting Bugs in DataFrame Systems via Transferred DBMS Test Cases

 ## 1. Experimental Environment
-Before this experiment, it is required to install the environments for each of the three DataFrame categories (Pandas-compatible, PySpark, and Polars).
+Before conducting the experiment, the environments for the three DataFrame categories (Pandas-compatible, PySpark, and Polars) must be installed.
-Their installation dependencies are provided in the respective `environment/` folders.
+The installation dependencies for each category are provided in the corresponding `environment/` folders.

 ##### Example Usage
 ```shell